bogadrian/gatsby-final/src/posts/when-i-started.md

 From a new web developer!
 My name is Bogdan Adrian and, as many others out there, I am a self-taught developer.

 But I am not as many others out there.
-I am as few of them, maybe nobody in the end!
+I am like a few of them, maybe nobody in the end!

 Not because I’m special or because I am so great at writing code, which I am not; rather I am a modest and not very sociable person.

 I am like a few developers out there because of my age and my background!

 I am 45 years old.
 And I started to learn to code only at this age!
-More, I used to be a European track driver!
+More, I used to be a European truck driver!
 No background in the tech industry!

 Well, except for my passion which led me to build websites in WordPress since forever, if I can remember.
 And a couple of years learning digital marketing.